ni/nimi-python/docs/niscope/functions.rst

     :param offset:

         Offset in samples to start fetching data within each record.
-The offset is applied relative to :py:data:`niscope.Session.fetch_relative_to`.
 The offset can be positive or negative.